PerMalmberg/Smooth/README.md

 ### Sample applications

 Please see the the different test projects under the test folder.
 When compiling these, open the root of the repo as a CMake project.
+As IDF's build system only supports a single target, select the project to build by setting `selected_test_project` in the main CMakeLists.txt.